Currawong Bush Park: Ecology

-Native species of flora and fauna can be found within the park, including many species of eucalypts such as the Manna Gum and kangaroos such as the Eastern Grey.
+Native species of flora and fauna can be found within the park, including many species of eucalypts such as the manna gum and kangaroos such as the eastern grey.

-Threats to Ecology
+Threats to ecology

 Being surrounded by low-density residential development, some of the most urgent problems the park faces are from the introduced species such as rabbits, foxes, stray dogs, and cats, occupying the park.
-Stray dogs mutilate Eastern Grey kangaroos and any young they may be carrying, and rabbits dig furrows in the soil and entice foxes into the park who compete with stray dogs for territory.
+Stray dogs mutilate eastern grey kangaroos and any young they may be carrying, and rabbits dig furrows in the soil and entice foxes into the park who compete with stray dogs for territory.
 Stray cats hunt native bird life and possums.
 Various weeds from neighbouring properties flow down watercourses into the gullies.

 Threats from humans include disturbance of plant and animal life from motorbikes and bicycles, and light pollution from the neighbouring hockey field in the southern area of the park.
 The combined effect of the light pollution, traffic noise and pollution from Reynolds Road drives wildlife away from the southern slopes and into other areas of the park where they compete with other species for already limited resources.

-Visitor Experience
+Visitor attractions

 There are formed walking trails and places of interest to draw visitors to the park.
 Currawong Bush Park Walks are a series of eight walks, each focusing on different aspects of the reserve.
 All of these walks start and finish within the park.
-Downloading the audio guides will enhance your Currawong experience.
+Downloadable audio guides are available.

 Regulations

 The entire park is off-limits to dogs.
 Motorized transport including motorbikes, scooters, and trail bikes are strictly limited to the roadway and carparks.
 Cyclists may ride on fire access tracks, but must dismount before entering smaller, unsealed walking tracks.
 The park is particularly susceptible to bushfires and, being so close to residential areas, the fire danger in the area is immediate.
-Fire is only to be used in the campfire site near the education centre, where there are electric barbecues for cooking.
+Fire is only allowed in the campfire site near the education centre, where there are electric barbecues for cooking.
 There is no camping allowed in the park.